cs1302uga/cs1302-api-app/README.md

 than just download and display responses from the external APIs, it needs to combine the responses in some meaningful way.
-Combining responses means that the response from one API should be used (at least in part) to query the second API.
+Combining responses means that the response from one API should be used (at least in part) to query the second API (see below for more details).
 Your application must automate the process of connecting two different APIs for a single purpose.

 -   Many services provide **free access** to their RESTful JSON APIs -- a RESTful JSON API is one that you can access with an HTTP client